 All Clinical Mental Health Counseling concentration students are required to complete the Counselor Preparation Comprehensive Examination (CPCE).
-The current cost of the NSU campus-based exam offered on the main and regional campuses (Internet-Based Test/IBT) is \$75 and may be subject to change.
-The current cost of the off-campus exam (Computer-Based Test/CBT at a Pearson VUE Center) is \$150 and may be subject to change.
+Effective Fall 2020, the CPCE can only be taken offcampus at a Pearson VUE Center.
+The current cost of the exam (Computer-Based Test-CBT) is \$150 and may be subject to change.
 Students enrolled in PYCL 0681 Counseling Internship I are eligible to sit for the exam.
-Students will access the exam registration link for the CPCE via the Department of Counseling Student Center in Canvas.
+Students can access the registration link for the CPCE via the Department of Counseling Student Center in Canvas.
+Information concerning exam format and content is also located in the Department of Counseling Student Center in Canvas.

-The exam will need to be repeated upon an unsuccessful attempt.
+Students who are unsuccessful will need to retake the exam.
 The exam cost is assessed for each attempt.
 A student has the ability to repeat the exam as many times as needed; however, they must complete their program within five years from the date of first enrollment (see Time Limit Requirements).
-Students with an unsuccessful attempt may be approved to repeat the exam once during the same academic term at a Pearson VUE Center, provided that the first attempt was completed prior to the campus-based exam date, and the student completes the repeated attempt prior to the end of the current academic term.
-Students who defer any repeated exam attempts to future terms will be held to the standards and procedures in place for the term in which they sit for the exam.
+Students with an unsuccessful attempt are afforded two additional attempts during the 6 month testing window, Students who defer any repeated exam attempts to future terms will be held to the standards and procedures in place for the term in which they sit for the exam.